jorisguffens/jorisguffens/README.md

 - 🧙 Java wizard
 - 🎓 Degree in Applied Computer Science
-- 🎮 Developer at day, gamer at night
+- 🎮 Developer by day.
+Gamer by night.
-- 🌍 Living in Leuven, Belgium
+- 🌍 Living in Aarschot, Belgium
-- 🎹 Amateur piano player
 - 💬 Chat with me on [Discord](https://discord.gg/dNWfCajm2F)

 ## 🤔 Interesting information